Smartsheet vs Airtable for Operations Teams 2026: The Data-Driven Breakdown

 Best For

 Enterprise ops teams, PMOs, construction, IT ops, and any team that runs project-heavy workflows with defined phases and deliverables.
-If your team uses terms like "critical path" or "baseline tracking," Smartsheet basically speaks your language.
+If your team uses terms like "critical path" or "baseline tracking," Smartsheet was essentially built for you.

 Smartsheet Pricing (2026)